codywall/archive-transformer/pages/2006-12-14-lee-–-music-writer-talks-csumb-hip-hop-artist-about-her-debut-cd-and-how-she-hooked.md

 ---
-layout: archive
+title: &gt;-
-title: A. Lee &#x2013; Music writer talks to a CSUMB hiphop artist about her debut CD and how she hooked up with virgin label Fog Box
+  A. Lee &#x2013; Music writer talks to a CSUMB hiphop artist about her debut CD and how she hooked up with virgin label Fog Box
 date: December 14 2006
+slug: &gt;-
+  a.-lee-&#x2013;-music-writer-talks-to-a-csumb-hiphop-artist-about-her-debut-cd-and-how-she-hooked-up-with-virgin-label-fog-box
 ---